Jesus in comparative mythology

+Early apologists like Justin Martyr and Tertullian, attributed the supposed ritualistic parallels with Christianity to demons of the past who foresaw the coming Christ.
+Pagan rituals in traditional Greco-Roman religions which resembled the sacraments, were considered counterfeits from the devil.
+They would too make comparisons with Jesus and the sons of Zeus, likely to defend Christian practice from persecution.
+Similar to Origen, they also argued that there were "seeds of truth" in pagan religions and philosophy, and thus partial revelations.
+Critics like Celsus accused Christian beliefs of being built on fables, and highlighted the virgin birth of Jesus.
+He saw it as analogous to the many miraculous conception stories of Greek heroes born from gods and mortals.

 Legendary material in the gospels

 Synoptic gospels

-The majority of New Testament scholars and historians of the ancient Near East agree that Jesus existed as a historical figure.
+The majority of New Testament scholars and historians of the ancient Near East agree that Jesus existed as an historical figure.
 While some scholars have criticized Jesus scholarship for religious bias and lack of methodological soundness, with very few exceptions such critics generally do support the historicity of Jesus and reject the Christ myth theory that Jesus never existed.
 There is widespread disagreement among scholars about the accuracy of details of Jesus's life as it is described in the gospel narratives, and on the meaning of his teachings, and the only two events subject to "almost universal assent" are that Jesus was baptized by John the Baptist and that he was crucified under the orders of the Roman prefect Pontius Pilate.
 It is also generally, although not universally, accepted that Jesus was a Galilean Jew who called disciples and whose activities were confined to Galilee and Judea, that he had a controversy in the Temple, and that, after his crucifixion, his ministry was continued by a group of his disciples, several of whom were persecuted.

 Nonetheless, most secular scholars generally agree that the gospels contain large amounts of material that is not historically accurate and is better categorized as legend.
 In a discussion of genuinely legendary episodes from the gospels, New Testament scholar Bart Ehrman mentions the birth narratives in the Gospels of Matthew and Luke and the release of Barabbas.
-He points out, however, that, just because these stories are not true does not mean that Jesus himself did not exist.
+He points out, however, that, just because these accounts are not true does not mean that Jesus himself did not exist.
 According to theologians Paul R. Eddy and Gregory A. Boyd, there is no evidence that the portrayal of Jesus in the Synoptic Gospels (the three earliest gospels of Mark, Matthew, and Luke) was directly influenced by pagan mythology in any significant way.
-The earliest followers of Jesus were devout Palestinian Jews who abhorred paganism and would have therefore been extremely unlikely to model stories about their founder on pagan myths.
+The earliest followers of Jesus were devout Jews who abhorred paganism and would have therefore been extremely unlikely to model accounts about their founder on pagan myths.